arne-schroppe/dash/README.md

   io.print-ln ("Hello, " ++ name)
 end
 ```
-(That is the same example as before, just split into several io actions)
+(That is the same example as before, just split into several i/o actions)

 One important detail is that i/o code is separate from "normal" code in Dash.
 That
 means that if you'd use `io.print-ln` or any other i/o action somewhere deep down in
 a function, it will not start printing things on the screen.
 Why is that?
 It's because
-all those io things don't do anything directly.
+all those `io` things don't do anything directly.
 Instead they *describe* an action
 to be performed.
 So `io.print-ln "Hello"` doesn't write the text "Hello" on the screen, but
 returns a value that says "this is an action that, when executed, prints the text 'Hello'".